oracle-livelabs/security/database/advanced/avdf-restructured/assess-discover.md

 3. Go back to the **Security Insights** console, and drilldown into sensitive data **Exposed to privileged users**
     ![AVDF](./images/360-4a.png "AVDF - Security Insights - Data discovery - Access not protected")
 **Note**: Access to sensitive data in **`employees_search`** pdb remains insufficiently protected, as privileged users can still directly access these objects, increasing the risk of misuse or unauthorized exposure.
 It is recommended to implement controls such as Oracle Database Vault to enforce separation of duties and restrict access to sensitive data, especially for highly privileged users.
 By doing so, organizations can significantly reduce the risk of privilege abuse and strengthen overall data security posture.

 4. Go back to the **Security Insights** console

+> [!TIP]
+> You've now identified sensitive data which faces risk of exposure.
+Let's move on to understand what powers these insights in Security Central

-### Step 4: Review the data retrieval jobs that power these insights
+### **Step 4: Review the data retrieval jobs that power these insights**

 1. Go to the **Targets** tab

 2. Click the **Schedule Retrieval Jobs** icon for the target **`employees_search`**
     ![AVDF](./images/360-8.png "AVDF - Retrieval jobs")

- **Note**: When a target is registered, AVDF automatically runs retrieval jobs for security assessment, user assessment and sensitive data discovery.
+ **Note**: When a target is registered, Security Central automatically runs retrieval jobs for security assessment, user assessment and sensitive data discovery.
 You can consider scheduling periodic runs of these jobs to factor in changes.
 In this livelab instance, we have automated daily retrieval jobs.

+ > [!TIP]
+> You've now assessed security risk posture - configuration risks, potential user risks, and the sensitivity data exposture risks.
+Now let's understand the sensitive data landscape.

 ## Task 2: Review your sensitive data landscape

 Sensitive Data Discovery dashboard provides a unified, fleet-wide view to identify database objects—such as tables and views—that store confidential information including PII, financial data, and health records.
 It organizes findings into sensitive categories, helping teams to quickly spot what kind of data is exposed to more risk.
 Within these categories, sensitive types define the specific detection patterns used to accurately identify particular kinds of sensitive data.
 The dashboard surfaces key insights such as discovery summaries, top targets by sensitive values, and distribution of sensitive data across the fleet by category and type.
 Together, these capabilities enable security teams to quickly assess exposure, prioritize mitigation efforts, and strengthen overall data protection posture.

-### Step 1: Assess the sensitive data landscape
+### **Step 1: Assess the sensitive data landscape**

 1. Click on the **Discover & Classify** tab

 2. Expand **Sensitive Data Discovery** in the left menu, and click on **Discovery Summary**

-2. Review the **Sensitive data discovery** dashboard
+3. Review the **Sensitive data discovery** dashboard

     ![AVDF](./images/360-5.png "AVDF - Sensitive data discovery dashboard")

     **Note**: Pluggable databases **`employees_search`** and **`customer_orders`** do contain substantial concentration of sensitive data; therefore, we should prioritize implementing strong access controls to secure and govern access.

+ > [!TIP]
+> You've now know your sensitive data landscape to start focussing your efforts to secure, let's understand the security policies present in the environment.

 ## Task 3: Review your security policy landscape
 The unified security policy console provides a centralized interface to define, manage, and enforce policies across the entire fleet.
 This streamlined console helps ensure consistent protection across the fleet and enables to identify potential gaps in policy enforcement.

-### Step 1: Assess the unified security policy  console
+### **Step 1: Assess the unified security policy console

 1. Click on the **Policies** tab

 2. Click **Policy console** in the left menu